Link building plays a big role in the SEO field since it requires a lot of skills to understand what it’s about.

 The same thing with this last rule.
 You must keep your tabs, clickable options, and contents on the same spot you placed them.
 Making it easier for users to be familiarized with your website and get the hang of it.

 I’m not saying you can’t change the things you once made for your brand.
 Just make sure that the next changes will be of greater good than your last one.

-There’s an infinite combination for link building and I can’t purely guarantee that good results may come in if you followed all these rules.
+There’s an infinite combination for organic link building and I can’t purely guarantee that good results may come in if you followed all these rules.
 But one thing’s for sure, without links, your content won’t have enough SEO value.
 Don’t stop improving.
 Remember, improvement is part of success.
 So continue on experimenting until you find the right strategy that is fit for you and your brand.

 This is a guest contribution by Daniel Martin who loves building winning content teams.
 Over the past few years, he has built high-performance teams that had produced engaging content enjoyed by millions of users.
 After working in the Aviation industry for 9 years, today, Dani applies his international team-building experience in LinkDoctor in solving his client’s problems.
 Dani also enjoys photography and playing the carrom board.
 You can follow him on Facebook, LinkedIn or Twitter.